About Chapter 7 ...

 The court may revoke a chapter 7 discharge on the request of the trustee, a creditor, or the U.S. trustee if the discharge was obtained through fraud by the debtor, if the debtor acquired property that is property of the estate and knowingly and fraudulently failed to report the acquisition of such property or to surrender the property to the trustee, or if the debtor (without a satisfactory explanation) makes a material misstatement or fails to provide documents or other information in connection with an audit of the debtor's case.
 There is a time limit for such requests, however.

-We will help you determine what property you can claim as exempt, and help you keep as much property as possible.
+I will help you determine what property you can claim as exempt, and help you keep as much property as possible.

 You usually can't use chapter 7 to get out of a mortgage and still keep the property.